 CommCare can Serve as an EHR to Collect Data used in Clinical Trials

 CommCare, our software platform, is being used in numerous clinical trials.
 It plays the role of an integrated platform that can digitally manage the clinical trial: from the informed-consent process, the storage of the ICH documentation to the collection of clinical data and its integration to EDC.
 We are happy to see this guidance from the FDA which means CommCare source data can be used in FDA-approved clinical trials.
 CommCare has already been deployed in the following use cases:

 - Real-time monitoring of patients enrolled in clinical trials.

 - Provider to patients communication systems, such as sending SMS reminders to ensure protocol adherence.

 - Implementing CDISC ODM standards for integration with EDC systems in clinical platforms like OpenClinica.
 This enabled automated creation of applications based on the CRF definition in the EDC system, with full electronic data capture from the CommCare application to the EDC system.

 - Enabling data collected and hosted on our cloud to meet the essential security and availability requirements for HIPAA compliance and this FDA guidance.

 - Enabling data collection in remote areas without cell service or Wi-Fi access.

 CommCare is used by a network of 500 partners throughout 50 emerging countries.
-This network is a valuable resource for Investigators who can leverage professionals who are already equipped and trained on CommCare.
-If you’re interested in learning more about CommCare for Clinical Trials, please get in touch with our team.
+This network is a valuable resource for investigators who can leverage professionals who are already equipped and trained on CommCare.
+If you are interested in learning more about CommCare for Clinical Trials, please get in touch with our team.